casdoor/casdoor-website/docs/deploy/k8s.md

 ```

-This file is merely an example.
-For example, you can choose to use a namespace other than default, use a service type instead of nodeport to expose the casdoor, or use a use config map in k8s to mount the configuration file, which is a more recommended way in k8s.
+Please note that this file is only an example.
+You can make various modifications as per your requirements, such as using a different namespace, service type, or a ConfigMap to mount the configuration file.
+Using a ConfigMap is a recommended approach in Kubernetes for mounting configuration files in a production environment.